jbcodeforce/flink-studies/docs/coding/getting-started.md

 ## SQL Client

+The SQL Client aims to provide an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of code in any programming language.

 Build the image within the sql-client folder using the dockerfile.
 Modify the flink version as needed.

 ```shell